adampax/titanium-mapbox/README.md

 ## Use

-Put the zip in your project, and add a reference in tiapp.xml.
+Put the [compiled zip](https://github.com/adampax/titanium-mapbox/tree/master/dist) in your project, and add a reference in tiapp.xml.
 Built using Ti SDK 3.1.3GA, tested on iOS 7.

 ### example/app.js